pugjs/pug-zh-cn/src/api/reference.md

 This page details how to render Pug using the JavaScript API.

 ::: float info Tip
 Pug is available in your Web browser's console!
-Try
+To test drive Pug's API, as documented on this page, try entering:

 ```js
 pug.render('p Hello world!');